KimRuedasR/Just-Dogs/readme.md

 - Firebase Integration: Firebase has been integrated for authentication and data storage.
 - Navigation: Basic navigation between the authentication screens has been implemented using React Navigation.
 - Redux Integration: Redux is now integrated into the app.
 This brings a robust state management solution, making the app more scalable and its state predictable.
+- Camera Functionality: Users can take and upload pictures within the app.
+- Image Posting and Saving: Added the ability to upload images and save them to Firestore storage.
 - UI Development: The user interface for the landing, login, and registration screens is under development.

 The project is actively being developed, with upcoming features and enhancements planned to create a comprehensive platform for dog lovers.
 Contributions and suggestions are welcome to make Just Dogs a delightful experience for its users.